bluesnowman/fphp-saber/README.md

 ### Methods

-Methods that are NOT preceded by two underscores will return a boxed object.
-The only exception to this rule is the `unbox` method.
+In general, methods that are NOT preceded by two underscores will return a boxed object.
+An exception to this rule is the `unbox` method.

 ````
 $object = Data\Int32::box(23)->increment();
 ````

 Methods that are preceded by two underscores will return the unboxed value, which is typically a PHP typed primitive or object.
+This is made possible via PHP's magical `__call` method.

 ````
 $value = Data\Int32::box(23)->__increment();